codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 {% endhighlight %}

 Notice that
- * the `candidate` field of the push step mentions the name of the build step (`build_image`) that will be used for the image to be pushed
+ * the `candidate` field of the push step mentions the name of the build step (`build_image`) that will be used for the image to be pushed.
- * The registry is only identified by name (i.e. `azure-demo`).
-The domain and credentials are not part of the pipeline (they are already known to Codefresh by the Docker registry integration)
+ * The registry is only identified by name (`azure-demo` in the example).
+The domain and credentials are not part of the pipeline as they are already known to Codefresh through the Docker registry integration.

  You can also override the name of the image with any custom name.
 This way the push step can choose any image name regardless of what was used in the build step.